richarddd/serverless-resource-names/README.md

   Properties: ...
 ```

-...will generate the following based on the reference `UploadBucket`:
+...will generate the following based on the reference Logical ID: `UploadBucket`:

 ```yml
 UploadBucket: